-Our priority is on honing specific art and design skills while working easily across sectors where creative needs are required.
-Roski is a model where research, teaching and practice inform and ignite each other.
-With focal areas in design, art and critical study, students are provided an understanding of how these visually oriented practices and studies interrelate into the 21st century.
-Our ultimate goal is to have our students go out into their communities and address important issues in society, offering practical solutions that will enhance our daily lives though art and design.
+USC Roski follows a model where research, teaching, and practice inform and ignite each other.
+Our priority is to hone specific art and design skills, while working across sectors where creative needs are required.
+With focal areas in design, art and critical study, students are provided with an understanding of how these visually oriented practices function in the 21st century.
+Our goal is to have our students go out into their communities and address important societal issues—offering practical solutions that will enhance our daily lives though art and design.

-Los Angeles has the largest concentration of artists and designers in a single region.
-With hundreds of established galleries and more museums than any other U.S. city, USC sits at the center with an internationally recognized reputation for art production in every field.
-USC Roski offers an unparalleled array of art and design internships in professional firms around Los Angeles that allow advanced art and design students to explore career options in museums, galleries, advertising and design firms, film companies, special effects studios and more.
+Los Angeles has the largest concentration of artists and designers in a single region—with hundreds of established galleries and more museums than any other U.S. city.
+USC sits at the center of this creative city, with an internationally recognized reputation for art production in every field.
+The Roski School offers an unparalleled array of art and design internships in professional firms around Los Angeles that allow advanced students to explore career options in museums, galleries, advertising, design firms, film companies, special effects studios, and more.

 Your support gives our students access to the tools, facilities, opportunities and world-renowned faculty that will help them develop the vision and intellect they need to succeed as professional artists and designers.
 Please take time to support creativity by making a donation today.